-Breath that has a sweet scent can indicate high levels of ketones, a serious complication of diabetes.
+Breath that has a sweet scent can indicate high levels of ketones, a severe diabetes complication.

-Overall kidney and pancreas issues can cause you to feel more tired.
-When you are tired, it is also harder for you to concentrate.
-When your kidneys no longer work well enough to support your daily activities, then you have Diabetec Nephropathy.
+Overall, kidney and pancreas issues can cause you to feel more tired.
+When you are tired, it is also more challenging for you to concentrate.
+When your kidneys no longer work well enough to support your daily activities, that means you have Diabetic Nephropathy.

-Pancreas than are poorly functioning or nonfunctioning pancreas will not be able to produce the insulin that your body needs for it to convert glucose into energy.
+If the pancreas is poorly functioning or non-functioning, it will not produce insulin that your body needs to convert glucose into energy.

 An early warning sign of diabetes is when you urinate frequently.
-This due to the nerve damage that diabetes causes which affects bladder control.
-Another indication is when this is a high level of protein in your urine, which means there is kidney damage.
+It is due to the nerve damage that diabetes causes, which affects bladder control.
+Another indication is when there is a high level of protein in your urine, which indicates kidney damage.

 Too much glucose in your system can cause restricted blood flow.
 This condition leads to a variety of symptoms and damage to the blood vessels.
 You are even at a higher risk if you smoke.

 Diabetes can raise your risk of bacterial, fungal, and yeast infections.
-Your feet which is exposed a lot to these pathogens are the most vulnerable to infection.
+Your feet which are exposed a lot to these pathogens are the most vulnerable to infection.

-Poor blood sugar management can cause inadequate grinding of food in the stomach, and a delayed emptying of food from the stomach to the intestines.
-This disease which causes the stomach muscles to stop working is called gastroparesis.
-This can cause bloating, heartburn, and nausea.
+Poor blood sugar management can cause inadequate grinding of food in the stomach and delayed emptying of food from the stomach to the intestines.
+This disease that causes the stomach muscles to stop working is called gastroparesis.
+It can cause bloating, heartburn, and nausea.

-To compensate for the lack of insulin, your body uses other hormones to turn fat into energy.
-This then produces high levels of toxic acids (ketones) which have great potential to be life-threatening.
+To compensate for the lack of insulin your body uses other hormones to turn fat into energy.
+Then, it produces high levels of toxic acids (ketones) that have great potential to be life-threatening.

 High blood sugar causes the body to lose fluids faster than it can be replenished.
-This can lead dry and itchy skin, calluses and cracks, fungal and bacterial infection, especially on the feet.
+It can lead to dry and itchy skin, calluses and cracks, fungal and bacterial infection, especially on the feet.